KrauseFx/krausefx.com/_drafts/trusting-sdks.md

   <img src="/assets/posts/trusting-sdks/image_13.png" width="100%" />
 </div>

-While doing this research starting on 23rd November 2017 I investigated 41 of the most popular mobile SDKs according to [AppSight](https://www.appsight.io/?asot=2&o=top&os=ios) (counting all Facebook and Google SDKs as one, as they share the same installation method)
+While doing this research starting on 23rd November 2017, I investigated 41 of the most popular mobile SDKs according to [AppSight](https://www.appsight.io/?asot=2&o=top&os=ios) (counting all Facebook and Google SDKs as one, as they share the same installation method - skipping SDKs that are open source on GitHub)

 * **41** SDKs checked
     * **23** are closed source and you can only download binary files